dairejpwalsh/mu-cs401-f2016/lecture-08.md

 If one foot is foward and the other foot is behind the less likely a person will fall.

 ## Linear Discriminators
-With a vector x against multiple vectors, the angles between these vectors is some Theta Î of which we obtain the final output Sigma.
+With a vector x against multiple vectors, the angles between these vectors is some Theta ÃŽ of which we obtain the final output Sigma.
 To which they are only two types of Sigma, Hard and Soft.
 ![Hard and Soft Sigma](/img/lecture-08/Sigma.png)